furbrain/STIC/firmware/docs/source/index.rst

 * You can always double click **A** to turn OFF and then start again (eg if you unintentionally go into calibration mode)

-* To charge the SAP6, unscrew the blue end cap and use a USB C cable.
+* To charge the SAP6, unscrew the end cap and use a USB C cable.
 It takes approx 2 hours for a full charge.
 Do not charge the device from a powerbank whilst taking readings as this may cause interference with the magnetic readings

 * You can use the USB C cable to access files on the SAP6 and to update software for the SAP6 (details below)